lauradotcom/spacestagram/README.md

 * Yarn

 ## Live Deployment
-You can view the [https://hellospacestagram.netlify.app](live site) on Netlify.
+You can view the [live site](https://hellospacestagram.netlify.app) on Netlify.

 ## How To Run Locally